capysquash/pgsquash-engine/docs/user docs/quickstart.md

 - SQL migration files (any format)
 - Docker (optional, for schema validation)

-> **Using Supabase?** No special config needed—pgsquash auto-detects RLS policies, storage schemas, and auth patterns.
+> **Using Supabase?** No special config needed - pgsquash auto-detects RLS policies, storage schemas, and auth patterns.
 > **Using Prisma/Drizzle?** Your ORM metadata tables are automatically preserved.

 ## Installation